jvidalgz/aws-certified-solutions-architect-associate-notes/README.md

 * MFA Delete
 * Permissions management
 * Time-limited access to objects
+### S3 Versioning
+* Stores all version of an object (including all writes and even if you delete and object)
+* Great backup tool
+* Once enabled, Versioning cannot be disabled, only suspended.
+* Integrates with Lifecycle rules
+* Versioning's MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security
+* Cross Region Replication, required versioning enabled on the source and destination bucket
+### S3 Lifecycle Management
+* Can be used in conjuntion with versioning
+* Can be applied to current versions and previous versions
+* Following actions can now be done:
+    * Transition to the Standard - Infrequent Access Storage Class (128KB and 30 days after the creation date)
+    * Archive to the Glacier Storage Class (30 days after IA, if relevant)

+*
 ### Securing S3
 * Bucket policies
 * MFA Delete
 * Backing up your Bucket to another Bucket in a different account
+* By default, all newly created buckets are PRIVATE
+* You can setup access control to your buckets using:
+    * Bucket Policies
+    * Access Control Lists
+* S3 buckets can be configured to create access logs which log all request made to the S3 bucket.
+This can be done to another bucket
+### S3 Encryption
+* In transit:
+    * SSL/TLS
+* At Rest
+    * Server Side Encryption
+        * S3 Managed Keys - SSE-S3
+        * AWS Key Management Service, Managed Keys - SSE-KMS
+        * Server side Encryption With Customer Provided Keys - SSE-C
+    * Client Side Encryption

+### S3 Exam Tips
+* Remember that S3 is Object base i.e. allows yo to upload files.
+* Files can be from 0 bytes to 5TB
+* There is unlimited storage
+* Files are stored in Buckets
+* S3 is a universal namespace, that is, names must be unique globally
+* Read after Write consistency for PUTS of new objects
+* Eventual Consistency for overwrite PUTS and DELETES (can take some time to propagate)
+* S3 Storage Classes/Tiers
+    * S3(durable, inmediately available, frequently accessed)
+    * S3 - IA(durable, immediately available, infrequently accessed)
+    * S3 - Reduced Redundancy Storage (data that is easily reproducible, such as thumbnails etc)
+    * Glacier - Archived data, where you can wait 3 -5 hours before accessing
+* Remember the core fundamentals of S3:
+    * Key (name)
+    * Value (data)
+    * Version ID
+    * Metadata
+    * Access control lists
+* S3 Transfer Acceleration
+    * You can spped up transfers to S3 using S3 transfer acceleration.
+This costs extra, and has the greatest impact on people who are in far away location.
+* S3 Static Websites
+    * You can use S3 to host static websites
+    * Serverless
+    * Very cheap, scales automatically
+    * STATIC only, cannot host dynamic sites
+* Write to S3 - HTTP 200 code for a successful write
+* You can load files to S3 much faster by enabling multipart upload

 ## Glacier
 * Integrates with Amazon S3 lifecycle policies